webpack-contrib/css-loader/README.md

 ###### `function`

-Enable CSS modules for files based on the filename satisfying your filter function check.
+Enable CSS modules for files based on the filename, query or fragment satisfying your filter function check.

 **webpack.config.js**